 As the name suggests, this will be the first contact between applicants and the fostering agency.
 For Family Care, this is an informal chat on the phone.
 We discuss your interest in fostering, go through some questions and answer any that you’ve got.

 It takes between 4-6 months to be approved as a foster carer so we don’t rush things, but the sooner you enquire the sooner you can start fostering.
-There is a shortage of over 8,000 foster carers right now, what are you waiting for?
-Get the ball rolling today by calling 0800 5 677 677 or submitting your details using our online form.
+There is a shortage of over 8,000 foster carers right now, why not get the ball rolling today by calling 0800 5 677 677 or submitting your details using our online form.

 Stage 2: Foster Care Home visit